-Since inception of the Company in 2003, we cumulatively have spent a cash amount of approximately CHF 55.7 million on research and development activities which we would now group under research and development expenses for our IFRS accounts.
-Due to the absence of IFRS figures for the years prior to 2012, this amount is an estimate only.
-For the years ended December 31, 2014, 2013 and 2012, we spent CHF 12.5 million, CHF 10.6 million and CHF 1.9 million, respectively, on research and development expenses related to AM-101.
-For the same time periods, we spent CHF 4.8 million, CHF 1.0 million and CHF 1.0 million, respectively, on research and development expenses related to AM-111.
+For the years ended December 31, 2015, 2014 and 2013, we spent CHF 19.7 million, CHF 12.5 million and CHF 10.6 million, respectively, on research and development expenses related to AM-101.
+For the same time periods, we spent CHF 6.4 million, CHF 4.8 million and CHF 1.0 million, respectively, on research and development expenses related to AM-111.
 In addition, we incurred research and development expenses related to our earlier stage projects.
 These expenses exclude the milestone payment to Xigen for AM-111 as it was capitalized.
-Research and development expense is expected to increase as we advance the clinical development of AM-101 and AM-111 and to further advance the research and development of our pre-clinical product candidates.
+Research and development expenses are expected to increase as we advance the clinical development of AM-101 and AM-111 and to further advance the research and development of our pre-clinical product candidates.
 The successful development of our product candidates is highly uncertain.
-At this time we cannot reasonably estimate the nature, timing and estimated costs of the efforts that will be necessary to complete the development of, or the period, if any, in which material net cash inflows may commence from, any of our product candidates.
+At this time, we cannot reasonably estimate the nature, timing and estimated costs of the efforts that will be necessary to complete the development of, or the period, if any, in which material net cash inflows may commence from, any of our product candidates.
 This is due to numerous risks and uncertainties associated with developing drugs, including the uncertainty of:

-- · the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue;

-- the cost, timing, and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.
+- the scope, rate of progress, results and cost of our clinical trials, nonclinical testing, and other related activities; - the cost of manufacturing clinical supplies, and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - · the cost, timing, and outcomes of regulatory approvals and payer discussions; - the cost and timing of establishing sales, marketing, and distribution capabilities; and - the terms and timing of any collaborative, licensing, and other arrangements that we may establish, including any required milestone and royalty payments thereunder.